Special File Types

 Use the crontab command to schedule a system shutdown.

-button to view the exercise solution and continue with the course.
+button to view the exercise result and continue with the course.

 Taking advantage of periodic processes is vital to effective system management with UNIX.
 In this exercise, you will use